web-music-score/wms/README.md

 <script src="https://unpkg.com/@tspro/web-music-score@2.0.0"></script>

 <!--
-    It is recommended to use version number, e.g. at least @2 or better @2.0.0, so if there comes breaking change your code does not stop working.
+    It is recommended to use version number (e.g. @2.0.0, at least use @2).
+This way if there is breaking change between versions your code does not stop working.

     TODO: Add direct link to bundle.
 -->